Varlamov stops 29 shots in Islanders’ 4-0 win over Flyers

-TORONTO (AP) — Semyon Varlamov stopped 29 shots, Andy Greene scored his first playoff goal in a decade and the New York Islanders opened their second-round series with a 4-0 win over the Philadelphia Flyers Monday night.
+Varlamov stopped 29 shots for his second straight shutout, Andy Greene scored his first playoff goal in a decade and the Islanders opened the series with a 4-0 win over the Flyers Monday night.

+“He’s playing fantastic,” Greene said of the goaltender.
+“He’s making the hard saves look easy and in our breakdowns, we know he’s there for us.”

-The Islanders buzzed early in their first playoff meeting with the rival Flyers since 1987, withstood a second-period flurry and closed it out with three goals in the third.
+The Islanders withstood a second-period flurry in their first playoff meeting with the rival Flyers since 1987 and closed it out with three goals in the third.

-Greene scored in the first period and Varlamov was sharp all night in his second shutout of the 2020 playoffs and fourth of his postseason career.
+The 37-year-old Greene got it started in the first, becoming the 10th player in NHL history to go at least 10 years between playoff goals.

+Varlamov was sharp all night, stretching his scoreless streak to 136 minutes, 20 seconds to become the first Islanders’ goalie with consecutive playoff shutouts.
+He has four career playoff shutouts.

-Jean-Gabriel Pageau, Anders Lee and Devon Toews scored in the third period.
+Jean-Gabriel Pageau and Anders Lee each scored in the third period, and Devon Toews closed it out with an empty-net goal.

+“We’re playing the right way as much as possible and that leads to our success,” Lee said.

+The top-seeded Flyers came out flat and tried to make a big push, but were shut out for the second time in the playoffs.
+Carter Hart stopped 26 shots.

 The Flyers beat Montreal in six games in the first round, their first playoff series triumph since 2012.